 Fortunately, if you’re using the right business intelligence (BI) tools, they can reduce the amount of stress and time put in to the data analysis process.

 Specifically, BI tools are those which help with the collection, analysis, and integration of data.
-And BI tends to focus on reporting historical trends, revealing what might or might not have been effective in the past.
+And BI tends to focus on reporting historical trends, revealing what might or might not have been effective in the pasta and BI reporting tends to focus on reporting historical trends, revealing what might or might not have been effective in the past.

 Having access to this data can actionably benefit your company in the following three ways.

 Gain a deeper understanding of your financial data